9M730 Burevestnik

-The 9M730 Burevestnik (Буревестник; "Storm petrel", NATO reporting name: SSC-X-9 Skyfall) is a Russian low-flying, nuclear-powered, nuclear-armed cruise missile under development for the Russian Armed Forces.
+The Burevestnik (Буревестник; "Storm petrel" GRAU: 9М730, NATO reporting name: SSC-X-9 Skyfall) is a Russian low-flying, nuclear-powered, nuclear-armed cruise missile under development for the Russian Armed Forces.
 According to the Russian Ministry of Defense, the missile's range is effectively unlimited.

-The Burevestnik is one of the six new Russian strategic weapons unveiled by Russian President Vladimir Putin on 1 March 2018.
-This effort bears similarity to the discontinued US Project Pluto from 1957, which although functional, was perceived as too provocative, less effective than intercontinental ballistic missiles, and presented radiological emissions that made scheduling test flights difficult.
+The Burevestnik is one of the six new Russian strategic weapons unveiled by Russian president Vladimir Putin in 2018.
+This effort bears similarity to the discontinued US Project Pluto (1957–1964), which although functional, was considered more provocative, costly, ineffective, and radioisotope-emitting than intercontinental ballistic missiles.

-According to Russian Chief of the General Staff Valery Gerasimov, the missile flew 14,000 km in a 15-hour flight — averaging 75% of the speed of sound — on 21 October 2025.
+According to the Nuclear Threat Initiative in 2024, "Burevestnik has a poor test record of at least 13 known tests, with only two partial successes, since 2016".
+In 2019, an explosion during a test caused the Nyonoksa radiation accident, killing five people and injuring others.
+According to Russian chief of the General Staff Valery Gerasimov, the missile flew 14,000 km in a 15-hour flight, averaging 75% of the speed of sound, on 21 October 2025.
+It is considered the first nuclear-powered missile and nuclear-powered aircraft.

 History

 Motivation

 Conventional rocket-propelled missiles have a limited flight time and range.
 Power from nuclear fission offers far more energy from a given mass of fuel which, if it could be used for propulsion, would hypothetically allow a missile to be launched far outside the defensive zone of a target, to take a circuitous route that avoids defenses, and to loiter for an extended period.
 However, according to Etienne Marcuz of the Foundation for Strategic Research its endurance would still be limited by the durability and lifespan of non-nuclear components and fluids in the system.
 The United States developed a Supersonic Low Altitude Missile nuclear-powered cruise missile during the 1950s, achieving successful full-power testing of Tory II-A and -C, but abandoned the project, in part due to the radioactive pollution produced by deployment.